nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `edit 2 r/KRH`  Edits the school residence of the second student to be KRH.

-### Listing all students in the records : `list`
+### Listing all students : `list`

-Shows a list of all students in the records.
+Shows a list of all students in Vax@NUS' records.

 Format: `list students`

-### Finding a student by matriculation number: `find`
+### Finding a student : `find`

-Shows only the details of the student that matches the specified matriculation number.
+Shows the particular Vax@NUS' student records and students' appointment that matches the specified matriculation number.

 Format: `find MATRICULATION_NUMBER`

 Examples:
-* `Find A1234567X` returns `John Doe` from the record.
+* `Find A1234567X` returns `John Doe` and John Doe's appointment if it exists from the record.

-### Filtering the student entries by vaccination status, faculty or school residence : `filter`
+### Filtering student records: `filter`

-Shows only the details of the student entries that matches the specified filter condition.
+Shows all Vax@NUS' student records that matches the specified filter condition.

 Format: <br>
 `filter VACCINATION_STATUS`